ibm-cloud-docs/cis/getting-started.md

 You can start using {{site.data.keyword.cis_short_notm}} for your internet traffic with just a few steps.

  1. Open the {{site.data.keyword.cis_short_notm}} application from your IBM Cloud dashboard.
- 2. Add the domain that you want to manage.
+ 1. Add the domain that you want to manage.
+ 1. Set up your DNS records (optional).
- 3. Configure your DNS information with the name servers provided.
+ 1. Configure your DNS information with the name servers provided.
- 4. Continue getting started with {{site.data.keyword.cis_short_notm}} by following a tutorial, or by setting up other features.
+ 1. Continue getting started with {{site.data.keyword.cis_short_notm}} by following a tutorial, or by setting up other features.

 ### Step 1: Open the IBM {{site.data.keyword.cis_short_notm}} application
 {:#open-cis-application}